Hi, I’m mason.

 When you are ready, we’ll begin the reprocessing phase.
 During these sessions, you’ll briefly focus on a memory, thought, or emotion while engaging in bilateral stimulation.
 I’ll guide the process in a structured but flexible way, helping your brain “metabolize” the experience and shift how it is stored.
 You will notice that what once felt overwhelming becomes less charged and easier to think about, leading to greater clarity, resilience, and emotional freedom.

-Short-Term Dynamic Psychotherapy (STDP) is a focused, evidence-based and time-limited approach designed to help you achieve lasting change by uncovering and working through the emotional roots of your struggles.
+Psychodynamic Therapy (PDT) is a focused, evidence-based approach designed to help you achieve lasting change by uncovering and working through the unconscious, emotional roots of your struggles.
 Often, symptoms like anxiety, depression, and relational difficulties arise when underlying feelings have been blocked or avoided—sometimes outside of your awareness.
 In this therapy, we work together to identify these deeper emotions and the inner conflicts that keep them buried, helping you move toward greater clarity, freedom, and emotional well-being.

-This approach is active and experiential, emphasizing not just insight by talking but also the experience and expression of core emotions in a safe, supportive environment.
+This approach is active and experiential, emphasizing not just intellectual insight by talking, but also the experience and expression of core emotions in a safe, supportive environment.
 By recognizing and reducing patterns of fear and avoidance around certain feelings, you can begin to reconnect with your full emotional range and develop a stronger, more authentic sense of self.
-STDP is especially helpful if you feel stuck in old patterns and are ready to address the heart of your challenges—not just manage symptoms, but transform them at their source.
+PDT is especially helpful if you feel stuck in old patterns and are ready to address the heart of your challenges, not just managing symptoms, but transforming them at their source.

 what to expect